kiku-jw/DocStripper/PROJECT_TEMPLATE_CHECKLIST.md

 This checklist serves as a template for creating well-structured, SEO-optimized, and community-friendly open-source projects.
 Based on the DocStripper project experience.

+> **📦 Template Repository**: This checklist is part of the [Project Templates](https://github.com/kiku-jw/project-templates) repository.
+Clone it to get started with a new project!

 ## 📋 Repository Setup

 ### Initial Setup